 Although adding social media icons to an email signature is fairly straightforward, certain things are often overlooked regarding this process.
 This list aims to provide general guidelines regarding the use of social icons in email signatures.

 Looking for an easy way to add social icons to your email signature?
-Try our free email signature generator, where you can choose from over 2000+ social icon variations.
+Try our free email signature generator, where you can choose from millions of social icon variations.

 1. Obtain Social Icons from Legitimate Sources

 Let’s take Facebook (now called Meta) as an example.
 They have a branding page that highlights the correct usage of their logo and they also provide a downloadable logo pack.
 Non-compliance can cause legal issues due to copyright, and no one wants that.